got

 const response = await got('https://example.com', { hooks: { beforeRedirect: [ (options, response) => { if (options.hostname === 'deadSite') { options.hostname = 'fallbackSite'; } } ] } }); ``` */ beforeRedirect: BeforeRedirectHook[]; /** Called with a `RequestError` instance.
 The error is passed to the hook right before it's thrown.

-This is especially useful when you want to have more detailed errors.
+This is especially useful when you want to have more detailed errors or maintain backward compatibility with existing error handling code.

 @default []